 - A TAGGED collection is a collection of arbitrary datasets. - A CHAINED collection is a collection of other collections and those other collections can be of any type (chains of chains are allowed).
-A CHAINED collection does not itself contain datasets.
-The order of collections in a chain is important and determines how datasets are found. - A CALIBRATION collection is a special type of collection where a calibration dataset (one whose dataset type is marked as a calibration) can be associated with a validity timespan.
+A CHAINED collection does not itself contain datasets. - A CALIBRATION collection is a special type of collection where a calibration dataset (one whose dataset type is marked as a calibration) can be associated with a validity timespan.